fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

    expression implementations.

 2. The feature is activated in compiled code.
-An alternative implementation of the primitives can be given for dynamic execution of quotation code and reflection calls.
+An alternative implementation of the primitives can be given for reflective execution, e.g. for interpretation of quotation code.

 3. The feature is not fully checked during type checking, but rather checks are made as code is emitted.
 This means mis-implemented resumable code may be detected late in the compilation process, potentially when compiling user code.